argonne-lcf/ALCF_Hands_on_HPC_Workshop/couplingSimulationML/README.md

 # Combining HPC Simulations with AI/ML

-Led by Bethany Lusch and Riccardo Balin from ALCF
+Led by Saumil Patel and Riccardo Balin from ALCF, assisted by Bethany Lusch and Filippo Simini.

 Today, we're learning about coupling simulations and machine learning.